-If prior to taking disciplinary measures against your child, a school does not have knowledge that your child is a child with a disability as described above in Basis of Knowledge for Disciplinary Matters and Exception, your child may be subjected to the disciplinary measures that are applied to children without disabilities who engage in comparable behaviors.
+If prior to taking disciplinary measures against your child, a school does not have knowledge that your child is a child with a disability as described above in Basis of Knowledge for Disciplinary Matters and Exception, your child may be subjected to the disciplinary measures that are applied to

+Texas Education Agency | Department of Special Education September 2022 children without disabilities who engage in comparable behaviors.
 However, if a request is made for an evaluation of your child during the time period in which your child is subjected to disciplinary measures, the evaluation must be conducted in an expedited manner.
 Until the evaluation is completed, your child remains in the educational placement determined by school authorities, which can include suspension or expulsion without educational services.
 If your child is determined to be a child with a disability, taking into consideration information from the evaluation conducted by the school and information provided by you, the school must provide special education and related services in accordance with IDEA Part B, including the disciplinary requirements described above.